 It would appear that the workings of democracy have not produced greater attachments to the idea of minority protection: the socio-geographical criss-crossing of identities, which makes everyone a part of a contextual majority and/or minority, results in lower significance attached to democracy in terms of minority protection.
-The researchers indicate that democracies are becoming majoritarian in more than one sense: apart from the social atmosphere becoming less supportive of minorities and the episodic eruptions of violence between majority and minority communities, the growing invisibility of minorities in public life is a major area of concern.
+The researchers indicate that democracies are becoming majoritarian in more than one sense: apart from the social atmosphere becoming less supportive of minorities and the episodic eruptions of violence between majority and minority communities, the growing invisibility of the minorities in public life is a major area of concern.

 Another issue is that of national versus regional or provincial identity.
 Despite the central pressures for a national identity, competitive politics sustains and fosters more localised identities.
-Thus, the survey indicated that despite a strong sentiment of nationalism in South Asia found in 53% of respondents, there is also a strong regionalism, represented by 23% of the respondents.
+Thus, the survey indicated that despite a strong sentiment of nationalism in South Asia, found in 53% of respondents, there is also a strong regionalism, represented by 23% of the respondents.
 The researchers deduce that it is possible people do not want to make clear-cut choices between the national and the regional, as they are proud of both their identities.
 The wider number of nationalists must be noted in order to explain South Asian politics.
-Identity-based conflicts in recent decades have moulded state formation and governance throughout South Asia.
+Identity based conflicts in recent decades have moulded state formation and governance throughout South Asia during the last decades: ethno-identity politics in Sri Lanka had a "peaceful" democratic beginning, but resulted in civil war and violence.